 It was Anchorage's movie palace – it was our movie palace.

-The last movie Mary and I took our daughter Nikki and son Christopher to see the movie and a theater that meant so much to Mary and I growing up in Anchorage.
+Mary and I took our daughter Nikki and son Christopher to see the movie at a theater that meant so much to Mary and me when we were growing up in Anchorage.